 Driftwood projects coastal diy ideas in this post including an instructional for a driftwood Christmas tree.

 The direction that I’m going in with some of the furniture that has been ordered for our remodels as of late is a natural look.
 While I do have a tendency to paint things white and in my more shabby chic days probably went overboard, I’m toning it down now.
-In fact I’m thinking about stripping my vintage nightstands in the bedroom and hope to attempt that to share with you soon!
+In fact I just replaced the vintage nightstands in the bedroom with more in scale pieces that are natural wood.
 Being a coastal girl, I’ve always loved the organic nature of driftwood.
 Walking the beaches here in Florida I see so much of it and pick up interesting pieces often.

 Last fall I was up at our beach home when a hurricane hit and combed the beach afterwards for nature’s left behinds.
 I talked about how I had no choice but to decorate for fall with what washed up from the storm and you’ll find that post HERE.
 Did you go the beach this past summer and bring home “souvenirs from the sea”?
 If you have any driftwood I’ve gathered 20 ideas from talented bloggers and driftwood projects can be a year round coastal addition to your home.